-If a member of the general public sends an email message or fills out a web-based form with a question or comment that contains personally identifying information, that information will only be used to directly respond to the requestor.
-The information will additionally be used in analyzing internet trends within the UTSA domain for future navigation enhancement.
-The request for information may be redirected to another part of the University, institution, government agency or person that may be in a better position to respond to the request.
+If a member of the general public sends an email message with a question or comment that contains personally identifying information or fills out a web-based form, that information will only be used to directly respond to the requestor or send information regarding enrollment, unless the web-based form indicates otherwise.
+The information will also be used in analyzing internet trends within the UTSA domain for future navigation enhancement.
+The request for information may be directed to another part of the University, institution, government agency or person that may be in a better position to respond to the request.

 For site administration functions, information is collected for analysis and statistical purposes of navigation trends to the UTSA server.
 This information is used to help diagnose problems with the server and to carry out other administrative tasks, such as assessing what information is of most interest, determining technical design specifications and identifying system performance and/or problem areas.

 The following is an example of types of information collected for analysis needs:

 - Hostname: The hostname and/or IP address of the computer requesting access to the site.

 - User-Agent: The user-agent information includes the types and version of a particular internet browser, and the operating system on which it runs.

 - Referrer: The web page from which the client accessed the current page.

 - System Date: The date and time on the server at the time of access.